 Still from Aubrey Birdwell's Dead Channel: red glyphs cascade downward against a black background, pooling into a dense, shifting ocean of characters.

 Dead Channel extends my ongoing investigation into language, erasure, and architectures of disappearance.
-Where R.E.D. détourned a Rite Aid sign into a luminous protest against redaction, and Disposable City encased urban memory within a tomb of steel, Dead Channel transposes those concerns into a screen-based ocean: a tide of glyphs endlessly dripping, pooling, and drowning themselves.
+Dead Channel transposes those concerns into a screen-based ocean: a tide of glyphs endlessly dripping, pooling, and drowning themselves.

 The work reflects on a world saturated by death and voices, a digital sea in which grief, outrage, and disinformation circulate together.
 Characters fall like bodies and accumulate as data exhaust, forming a liquid archive that swells until it overtakes the sky.
 The piece conjures both Gibson’s image of “a television tuned to a dead channel” and Jarzombek’s Digital Stockholm Syndrome: the screen as tomb and ocean, where signal collapses into noise and traces.

-Exhibited on a CRT, Dead Channel is not only about the image of static but about inhabiting the very material of obsolescence.
+Originally exhibited on a CRT, Dead Channel is about the image of static inhabiting the very material of obsolescence.
 The CRT becomes reliquary and witness, a dead channel replaying the flood of voices that fill and overwhelm our present.